JungleComputing/ipl/README.md

 main goal of the Ibis project is to create an efficient Java-based platform for grid computing.

-This Ibis distribution contains the Ibis communication library (defined by the Ibis Portability Layer (IPL)) and several implementations of this IPL.
+This release contains the Ibis communication library (defined by the Ibis Portability Layer (IPL)) and several implementations of this IPL.
 Some example applications are provided in the "examples" directory.

-Ibis is free software.
-See the file "LICENSE.txt" for copying permissions.

-See the file INSTALL.txt for a description of how to install ibis.
+Building the IPL is easy: on Unix, execute the included "gradlew" script, on Windows execute "gradlew.bat".

 The users's guide in the docs directory ("docs/usersguide.pdf") explains how to compile and run your Ibis application.